Polynomial, trigonometric, and tropical activations: A brief digression on Kolmogorov Arnold Networks (KANs)

 \begin{theorem} (\citet{arnold2009representation, arnold2009functions}) Let $f: \mathbb{I}^n:=[0,1]^n \rightarrow \mathbb{R}$ be an arbitrary multivariate continuous function.
 Then it can be represented as follows:

 with continuous one-dimensional functions $\Phi_q \colon \mathbb {R} \to \mathbb {R}$ and $\psi_{q, p} \colon [0,1] \to \mathbb {R}$. $\Phi_q$ are called outer funcions and $\psi_{q, p}$ are called inner functions.
-The inner functions $\psi_{q, p}$ are independent of the function $f$. \end{theorem} This is a far cry from KAN's formulation \cite{liu2024kan}, where the outer functions disappear, the inner functions are replaced by a weighted sum of a SiLU MLP \cite{elfwing2018sigmoid} and a B-spline, and the networks are a composition of multiple feed-forward layers to accommodate recent neural network architectures.
+The inner functions $\psi_{q, p}$ are independent of the function $f$. \end{theorem} This differs substantially from KAN's formulation \cite{liu2025kan}, where the outer functions disappear, the inner functions are replaced by a weighted sum of a SiLU MLP \cite{elfwing2018sigmoid} and a B-spline, and the networks are a composition of multiple feed-forward layers to accommodate recent neural network architectures.

 Since the KART proof is not constructible, and is essentially based on Baire's theorem \cite{kahane1975theoreme}, the first efforts to implement a constructive proof of the KART were made by Sprecher in \cite{sprecher1996numerical, sprecher1997numerical}.
 These latest works are based on a more economical variant of the KART in terms of the number of outer and inner functions due to both \citet{sprecher1965structure} and \citet{lorentz1966approximation}.